Up to £8,000 off a heat pump

 Both types of heat pump keep your home warm by transferring natural heat from outdoors to your home.
 The main difference is that air source heat pumps take warmth from the surrounding air, while ground source heat pumps collect heat from pipes buried underground.
 Both types of heat pump use renewable energy and reduce your carbon footprint, but ground source heat pumps need more space and are more expensive to install.

-For England and Wales: The governments Boiler Upgrade Scheme (BUS) grant of up to £7,500 is available to homeowners with an EPC less than 10 years old.
+2. For England and Wales: The governments Boiler Upgrade Scheme (BUS) grant of up to £7,500 is available to homeowners with an EPC less than 10 years old.
 For full terms see gov.uk.
 For Scotland: The governments Home Energy Scotland grant of up to £7,500 available to homeowners.
 For full terms see homeenergyscotland.org.
-Price subject to survey and assumes eligibility for BUS grant.
-For larger or more complex homes the cost will be higher.
 Subject to terms and eligibility.